ojiiis/oLoader/README.md

     // 3.
 Loop, clone, paint, and append for (const product of data.products) {
-        // Create a unique instance from the master template const newCardInstance = productCardTemplate.cloneNode(true);
+        // CRITICAL: Clone the template object for a unique instance const newCardInstance = productCardTemplate.cloneNode(true);

-        // Hydrate the instance with data, scoped only to this element newCardInstance.paintObj(product);
+        // Hydrate the unique instance with product data newCardInstance.paintObj(product);

         // Append the new card using the 'e' flag (End/Append)